 Also, the Organic Materials Steering Committee has recommended applying to the Environmental Protection Authority for grounds for the reassessment of clopyralid.

 When reassessments are requested, it’s commonly because there is new information indicating that the risks to human health and/or the environment may not be appropriately managed by the existing controls.
 The application will outline the reasons the Organic Materials Steering Committee think the reassessment is needed based on the results of the survey.

-For more information about this project, please contact Jenny Marshall Sector Group Coordinator for the Organic Materials Steering Committee firstname.lastname@example.org
+For more information about this project, please contact Sarah Pritchett, Sector Group Manager for the Organic Materials Steering Committee firstname.lastname@example.org